genomehubs/web/public/markdown/2017/06/introducing-blobtoolkit.md

 The [BlobToolKit](http://blobtoolkit.genomehubs.org) project has been funded by the BBSRC for 3 years to develop the latest iteration of the Blobology/Blobtools genome assembly QC, visualisation and filtering tools.
-The project is a collaboration between the research groups of Mark Blaxter at the University of Edinburgh and Guy Cochrane at EMBL-EBI<span class="read-more" rel="2017/06"/> to develop software tools and protocols to aid in the separation of cobionts and removal of contaminants from genomic datasets prior to genome sequence assembly.
+The project is a collaboration between the research groups of Mark Blaxter at the University of Edinburgh and Guy Cochrane at EMBL-EBI[]() to develop software tools and protocols to aid in the separation of cobionts and removal of contaminants from genomic datasets prior to genome sequence assembly.